kgrid-objects/opioid-collection/README.md

   -d '{"rxcuis":"106500,200240,856917,994226,197446,801958"}'
 ```
 #### Respiratory Depression Risk Indicator
-This object scans a list of a patient's prescriptions and determines if they are at risk greater for drug-induced respiratory depression because of being exposed simultaneously to a known dangerous combination of an opioid, a benzodiazepine, and a muscle relaxant.
+This KO scans a list of a patient's prescriptions, which are presented to the KO as a list or RxNorm Semantic Clinical Drug Codes, and determines if they are at higher risk for drug-induced respiratory depression because of being exposed simultaneously to a combination of an opioid, a benzodiazepine, and a muscle relaxant.

 * [Knowledge Object](./99999-10103)
 * [API Documentation](https://kgrid-demos.github.io/swaggerui/?url=https://kgrid.org/mopen-opioid-collection/99999-10103/v0.0.1/model/service/servicedescriptor.yaml)